brettlyons/cwk_scripts/README.md

 # cwk_scripts
-CWK minecraft camp prep script for use after installing GalliumOS
+CWK minecraft camp prep script for use after installing Lubuntu or GalliumOS

 # to download / run the scripts, type the following

 curl -O https://raw.githubusercontent.com/brettlyons/cwk_scripts/master/installer.sh | bash

-# it requires sudo for the installation part.
+# type in password, and wait.